elphinhote/Workout-Tracker/README.md

 * [Questions](#questions)

 ## Description
 An application that helps you track your daily workouts.
-View create and track daily workouts, log multiple exercises in a workout on a given day.
+View create and track daily workouts.

 ## Installation Instructions
-Clone or download the repository, and install npm install.
+Clone or download the repository, and npm install Express, Mongoose, Nodemon.js.
+Deploy with Heroku.

 ## Usage
- This app uses a Mongo database, Mongoose schema and Express.
+ This app uses a Mongo database, Mongoose and Express.

 ![image](https://user-images.githubusercontent.com/65749636/113497736-866cbb00-94bb-11eb-8dbd-1640bc658b0d.png)